Everything you need to know...

 - Work closely with specialists across film, TV and performance studies.

 - Learn in our our specialist film studies facilities including a purpose-built film theatre, The Void.

 Our research strengths in film and TV include American, British and Irish, East Asian, and European cinemas, adaptation, documentary, horror, and popular television; and in performance studies they include applied theatre, contemporary British playwriting, site-based performance, theatre historiography, ethnography and popular culture, performance philosophy, and the monologue.
-Several members of the team engage with practice-as-research methodologies, including screenwriting.This degree is hosted in the Faculty of Development and Society Graduate School.
+Several members of the team engage with practice-as-research methodologies, including screenwriting.This degree is hosted in the College of Social Sciences and Arts Graduate School.